davidc6/cs-knowledge/README.md

 # CS Knowledge

+:construction::construction_worker: This repo is updated frequently :construction::construction_worker:

 Succinct notes about various computer science topics.
 These notes / definitions provide a quick introduction to a topic without going into too much depth.

-This repo is updated frequently.

 ### General